sams96/sams96.github.io/content/post/2020-03-15-ny-architecture.md

 </a>
 </div>

-This series was shot with my Hasselblad 500C/M with Ilford HP5+ shot at EI 800 and developed in HC-110 1+49 for 11 minutes.
+This series was shot with my Hasselblad 500C/M and CF 150mm lens, on Ilford HP5+ shot at EI 800 and developed in HC-110 1+49 for 11 minutes.